 There are so many kinds of mental health practitioners — counselors, social workers, marriage and family therapists, psychologists, and psychiatrists!
 Because of this reality, it’s understandable that you might be confused about what exactly psychiatry is, and whether it’s something you should pursue.

 Perhaps the easiest way to understand the difference between a psychiatrist and the other kinds of mental health clinicians is simply to realize this one fact: Psychiatrists are medical doctors, and can prescribe medication — the rest of the mental health practitioners mentioned above cannot.
 Instead, those practitioners are typically more adept at practicing “psychotherapy” — also known as counseling or “talk” therapy.

-While some people choose to only pursue medicine to address mental health issues, research consistently indicates that persons who pursue a combination of medicine and talk therapy heal much more and much faster than medicine alone.
+While some people choose to only pursue medicine to address mental health issues, research consistently indicates that persons who pursue a combination of medicine and counseling heal much more and much faster than medicine alone.

 (If you’d like more information about the issues that our psychiatrists and therapists help people with, please visit our mental health articles page here.)

-Make an appointment with a St. Louis Psychiatrist at Change, Inc. today!
+Make an appointment with a St. Louis Counselor at Change, Inc. today!